Herasight vs Orchid: what actually separates two embryo screening companies

 Herasight calibrates and validates scores across 8+ ancestry groups.
 Moore et al. 2025 uses methods including SBayesRC, a newer statistical approach that uses functional genomic annotations to improve how well scores transfer between populations.
 For a non-European family, the comparison often narrows to whether Orchid can deliver anything useful at all.
 For a family of African descent, the gap between 2 conditions and Herasight's full trait catalog is the whole comparison.

 If your main concern is a specific single-gene condition, both companies can screen for it alongside aneuploidy and polygenic scoring in the same workflow.
-If your concern is polygenic accuracy, the validation and R² gaps are what show up in practice: more confident rankings, wider trait coverage, and no ancestry-based gating.
+If your concern is polygenic accuracy and trait coverage, Herasight is ahead on average across the shared catalog and covers conditions Orchid doesn't.
 If you're a non-European family, check the trait-by-ancestry list before anything else.
 That's often where the real comparison ends.

 Both companies are self-pay with comparable logistics.
 The science underneath the polygenic predictions is where they come apart.